 Here are the 6 most important habits that will help you lose visceral fat in midlife…

 - Eat More Protein: This is critical to energy, satiety, muscle maintenance, and fat loss.
-I suggest my clients consume approximately 25-30 grams of protein at each meal (approximately 4 ounces of protein).
+I suggest my clients consume approximately a minimum of 30 grams of protein at each meal (approximately 4 ounces of protein).
 I suggest that these protein sources come primarily from health animal sources.